evanrich/py-eagle-mqtt/README.md

 # py-eagle-mqtt
-Python based Docker for Eagle to MQTT reader
+Python3 based Docker for Eagle to MQTT reader

 I have only ported this into a dockerfile, All Original code (with one minor modification for XML root tag) is credit to [Ted Drain - TD22057](https://github.com/TD22057/T-Home).

+## UPDATES:
+2018-09-10: Ported to Python3, Added pricing info.
+Merged into master branch

+## How to use:
 You can run this with the following:

 ```